orestulis05/baltiscript-website-html/README.md

-This is my personal page insired by https://emi.dev website.
+This is my personal website insired by https://emi.dev .
 Feel free to use this repo as an example.
 Coded with minimal help.